-- 3 Small perching birds include sparrows, larks, swallows and other birds that nest and roost in trees and other perches. - 4 Bird size is reported by the person filing the wildlife strike report.
-There are no firm guidelines for reporting size. - 5 This category includes medium-sized wading birds such as sandpipers, curlews and dunlins, but not herons, egrets, ibises, and other large waders. - 6 Twelve other strikes causing aircraft damage, involving deer, coyotes and cattle, were reported during the period.
+- 1 The consultant has grouped the individual species listed in the FAA's database into the broader categories presented in this column. - 2 Large perching birds include crows and ravens. - 3 Small perching birds include sparrows, larks, swallows and other birds that nest and roost in trees and other perches. - 4 Bird size is reported by the person filing the wildlife strike report.
+There are no firm guidelines for reporting - 5 This category includes medium-sized wading birds such as sandpipers, curlews and dunlins, but not herons, egrets, ibises, and other large waders. - Twelve other strikes causing aircraft damage, involving deer, coyotes and cattle, were reported during the period.